Niravanaa/SOEN357-MiniProject/_posts/2025-02-23-design-process.md

 1. **User Research**: Through interviews, surveys, and competitive analysis, I gathered valuable insights about user needs and frustrations.
 This research laid the groundwork for everything that followed, ensuring the app was designed to solve real problems.

-2. **Personas**: I created detailed personas to represent our target users, each reflecting key motivations, pain points, and even real quotes.
+2. **Personas**: I created detailed personas to represent the target users, each reflecting key motivations, pain points, and even real quotes.
 These personas allowed me to keep the user's perspective at the forefront throughout the design process, ensuring decisions were user-centered.

 3. **Journey Map**: I mapped out the entire end-to-end experience of the user, identifying pain points, moments of delight, and touchpoints where the user interacts with the app.
 This mapping process helped me pinpoint areas to streamline the user journey and remove friction.